Regional and Culture Studies Program (RCSP) (formerly RCLF)

 - A56 "RCSP - Basic": RCLF1B0000 (post-Jan 2020), CLRE4XX00B (May 2017-Jan 2020), and CLRO3XX00B (May 2017-Jan 2020)

-- RCLF prior to May 2017, while it met PME requirements at the time, is not of equivalent academic standard as the post-May 2017 curriculum.
+- All RCLF course codes ending in “A” (except for CLRSCRS01A), while they met PME requirements at the time, were phased out from 2017–2018 and were not of equivalent academic standard as the course codes ending in “B” that replaced them.
 RCSP is now tied to LREC levels of proficiency per guiding documents and not PME, so Marines who desire the benefit of SSCs and college credits should complete the current curriculum.
-No equivalence will be granted for pre-2017 versions of RCLF (i.e. those course codes ending in "A" instead of "B").
+No course equivalence or retroactive SSC awards will be granted for course codes ending in “A” (except for CLRSCRS01A).
+Waivers will not be granted to enroll in the next level of the current curriculum based on completion of old course codes ending in “A”.

 8. RCSP Completion and LREC Levels of Proficiency:

 - "RCSP - Basic" is equivalent to the "Basic" level of proficiency per CJCSI 3126.01A and RP Level 1 (Novice) per DoDI 5160.70 (especially if also Headstart2 complete).